Poker Probabilities & Poker Hand Odds: Complete Guide to Outs, Equity & Pot Odds

 Odds of Improving on the Turn or by the River

-And here is an overview of how often the most frequently played hands and the chances that they’ll improve on the turn and/or the river.
+And here is an overview of how often the most frequently played hands will improve on the turn and/or the river:

 Hand on FlopImproved Hand# of Outs on TurnMade Hand on Turn %# of Outs on RiverMade Hand on River %Made Hand Turn/River %